top of page

 The Risks

-In addition to writing and executing programs, weak directory permissions can also allow the user to modify the permissions of existing files.
-This can be used to modify or delete existing files, or to create new files with malicious code.
+Beyond simply executing programs, insecure directory permissions also allow unauthorized modification of file permissions.
+This level of access can be used to alter or delete important files or to introduce new files containing harmful code.

 What to do....